Things to do in Jackson Mississippi

 Mississippi Museum of Art

 The State's largest art museum, the Mississippi Museum of Art in Jackson houses more than 4,000 works, including the world's largest collection by Mississippi artists.
-With 75 percent of the permanent collection comprising of American artists, visitors will be able to view some of Georgia O'Keeffe's striking flowers and landscapes and Walker Evans' carefully photographed Depression images.
-The rest of the permanent exhibition consists of European, Asian, and Ethnographic art, and contemporary masters such as Miro, Picasso, Degas, and Cezanne are viewable, as are gorgeous Japanese prints and South American ceramics.
+Seventy five percent of the permanent collection comprising American artists; visitors will be able to view important works such as some of Georgia O'Keeffe's striking flowers and landscapes, and Walker Evans' carefully photographed Depression images.
+The rest of the permanent exhibition consists of European, Asian and Ethnographic art.
+Contemporary masters such as Miro, Picasso, Degas and Cezanne are on display, as are gorgeous Japanese prints and South American ceramics.

 Website www.msmuseumart.org